-The non-credit certificate program in Senior Living Management is open to those interested in working in the senior living space.
-The certificate will benefit students who want to:
+The non-credit certificate program in Senior Living Management will benefit students who want to:

 - Gain a better understanding of the industry